Lily Pad Frog Slime Recipe

 I thought lily pad slime would be a perfect slime project because the slime easily forms into a circle.
 And we love adding plastic toys to our slime projects.
 You could transform this into an entire pond life sensory play activity.

-I recommend using two bottles of glue because you want to get a perfect consistency of slime, and the second bottle is a backup.
-Make them one at a time though so that you can adapt the second one if necessary.
+I recommend using two bottles of glue so you can get a perfect consistency of slime.
+The second bottle is a backup.
+Use each bottle one at a time so that you can adapt and use the second one if necessary.
 Getting the perfect consistency the first time doesn’t always go so smoothly, so I like having the second bottle to make my slime completely perfect!

-Clear or white glue work best for this slime.
+Clear or white glue works best for this slime.
 I only use Elmer’s and stick to their popular and common glues.
-Some of the specialized ones don’t work very well either.
+Some of the specialized ones don’t work as well.

 This lily pad frog slime recipe is a great way to make slime and have hands-on fun while learning about ponds or frogs.
 Use it for a frog theme and frog life cycles.